 Publications

-AUMI Editorial Collective, Improvising across Abilities: Pauline Oliveros and the Adaptive Use Musical Instrument.
-Collaborative book project.
+Improvising Across Abilities: Pauline Oliveros and the Adaptive Use Musical Instrument Book Cover

 Dvorak, Abbey L. and Elizabeth Boresow; "Using the Adaptive Use Musical Instrument (AUMI) in Music Therapy Clinical Practice" Music Therapy Perspectives